-Placing these simple practices into your workplace will perpetuate a healthier culture.
+Placing these practices into your workplace will perpetuate a healthier culture.
 It also promotes happiness and wellbeing among employees, and shows that you’re in full support of this year’s healthy resolutions.
 In addition to these easy-to-implement strategies, many workplaces participate in wellness or wellbeing programs.
 For example, Priority Health offers PriorityWell, which allows companies to choose a package that’s perfect for their current health situation, size and budget.
-Talk to your health insurance company about the many wellbeing options available to you, and remember to have a happy—and healthy—2019.
+Talk to your health insurance company about the many wellbeing options available to you, and remember to have a happy—and healthy—2020.

 About the Author: Rebecca Mason, RDN, is a registered dietitian/nutritionist.
 She is passionate about helping families and individuals improve their health through nutrition education and nutritious food access.
 Rebecca is certified in adult weight management, and has a background in both clinical nutrition and wellness programming.